How to Make Your Own Luxurious Aphrodite Offering Oil

 This piqued my interest.

-I couldn’t find any recipes from ancient writers or from the excavators themselves that linked these oils or a specific perfume recipe to Aphrodite.
+Unfortunately, I couldn’t find any perfume recipes from ancient writers, or from the excavators, linked to Aphrodite.

 There’s no way to recreate a historically accurate perfume that was associated with Aphrodite.